drgnfrts/ura-llm-search/data/DC-cleaned-md/Non-Residential/B1/Allowable-Uses.md

 | 500 to 999                                     | 100sqm                                                                 | 250sqm                                                                                                                                                                                                                                                                                                                            |
 | 1000 to 5000                                   | 0.10sqm per worker/resident (minimum of one 100sqm multi-purpose room) | 0.30sqm per worker/resident (minimum of one 240sqm hard court) and 0.15sqm per worker/resident of open grass field (over and above outdoor recreational space and green buffer/planting strip requirements) with at least 1 field of minimum 100sqm.
 Only recreational spaces shall be counted towards this provision requirement |

-Note: Where the site is subject to higher provision standards stipulated under the site’s tender conditions, the higher standards shall apply.
+Note: Where the site is subject to higher provision standards stipulated under the site's tender conditions, the higher standards shall apply.

 - Examples of indoor recreational amenities are multi-purpose rooms, gymnasium, reading rooms, TV rooms, and basketball courts.
 The reasonable sizes of a TV room and a - gymnasium are 24 and 40sqm respectively.
 - Other amenities like outdoor games courts, recreation and socializing areas are strongly encouraged to be provided within the development.